minsiyang/blog-react/README.md

 ## Requirement
 - user can enter a title, and content, and click save to create a blog
-- user can view the blog
+- user can view the blog tile and blog content

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).